B4-Group/swe_b4/README.md

 3. Click on Installs
 4. Add the Version `2021.3.13f1`
 5. Go to Projects
 6. Create a new Project
-    6.1 Choose 2D(URP)
+    1. Choose 2D(URP)
-    6.2 Give your project a name
+    2. Give your project a name
-    Click on Create project
+    3. Click on Create project
+    4. Drag and Drop the content of the `.zip`

 ## Pictures